 The reluctance to map a supply network, particularly for large organisations, is the level of intense work and therefore cost involved, but again, in a post-virus world, this stance may change, and that investment may be considered worthwhile.
 Whether industries learn from their experiences during this pandemic remains to be seen, but the outbreak has shown just how crucial supply chains and procurement are to both battle the virus itself and still be in business the other side of it.

 If you’d like to learn more about this topic, please don’t hesitate to reach out.
-I’d be very happy to share my insights on the market.Posted over 2 years ago
+I’d be very happy to share my insights on the market.Posted almost 3 years ago